Cornelia Stuyvesant Vanderbilt: Later life

 Around 1932, reportedly finding life at Biltmore too dull, she moved to New York City to briefly study art, leaving her husband to manage Biltmore.
 A few months later, she moved to Paris where she divorced her husband in 1934, dyed her hair bright pink, and changed her name to Nilcha.
 After her 1934 move abroad, she never returned to Biltmore or the United States again.

 After Paris, she moved to London, where she met and married Captain Vivian Francis Bulkeley-Johnson (1891–1968) in October 1949.
 Bulkeley-Johnson, the aide-de-camp to the 9th Duke of Devonshire when he was the Governor General of Canada from 1916 to 1918, served in the offices of the Imperial War Cabinet in World War I and in the Air Ministry.
 They remained married until his death in 1968.

-One evening as she was having dinner with Edward Adamson in London, Cornelia met William Robert "Bill" Goodsir, their waiter with whom she fell in love.
+At dinner with Edward Adamson in London after her husband's death, Cornelia fell in love with their waiter, William Robert "Bill" Goodsir.
 In 1972, Cornelia married for the third and final time to Goodsir (1926–1984), who was 26 years younger than she was.
 She was a friend and supporter of Adamson, the pioneer of Art Therapy, and tried unsuccessfully to fund his post at Netherne Hospital, and the Adamson Collection through her Mrs Smith Trust (correspondence in Edward Adamson Archive at the Wellcome Library).

 Cornelia died on February 7, 1976, aged 75, in Oxford, England.
 Her ashes were placed at a church near her home, The Mount, a farm in the village of Churchill in Oxfordshire, near Kingham.